 Does EIA publish electricity consumption and price data by state and by utility?

-Yes, the U.S. Energy Information Administration (EIA) publishes retail electricity sales (a proxy for the majority of end-use electricity consumption) and retail electricity prices by state, by type of end-use (consuming) sector, by type of provider (utilities and power marketers), and for individual providers.
+Yes, the U.S. Energy Information Administration (EIA) publishes retail electricity sales (which represent the majority of end-use electricity consumption) and retail electricity prices by state, by type of provider (utilities and power marketers), by individual providers, and by type of end-use (consuming) sector.
 Monthly and annual retail sales and retail price data (preliminary and final) are available in several reports and data files.

 Electric Power Monthly—preliminary data by state and consuming sector for most recent month and for year-to-date